rpapallas/hugo_gdpr_embeds/README.md

 ## Disclaimer about GDPR compliance

-This is a personal project for embedding videos on my website in a GDPR complaint way as I understand it.
-I am not a solicitor and I am not knowledgable with the GDPR law.
-I did not check this project with a solicitor to see if it is complaint and I only make the assumption that "deferring embedding of videos until user consents with privacy policy notices" would be the right way to do this.
-If you are going to use this for your own personal project or commercial site please do check with a solicitor for compliance.
-I provide no guarantees that this is GDPR complaint in any way.
+This is *a personal project* for embedding videos on my website after user's approval.
+I am *not* a solicitor and I have *no* knowledge about GDPR law.
+I did *not* check this project with a solicitor to see if it is complaint with these laws.
+This project simply attempts to defer embedding of videos until the user consents with privacy policies by clicking an accept button.
+If you are going to use this for your own personal or commercial site please do check with a solicitor for compliance.
+I provide *no guarantees* that this is complaint with any law in any way.

 ## Installation